 That question will afford you opportunities to spread the gospel and to see God moves through you and your witness.
 You’ll have the chance to pray with others and explain how you grew in your faith — opportunities that might be life-changing for friends and loved ones searching for meaning in a chaotic world.

 This holiday season, show extra gratitude for your blessings by spending time with your family and friends.
-For more great content to help you walk closer to Jesus and grow your faith, be sure to subscribe to Pure Flix Insider Email Newsletter.
+For more great content to help you walk closer to Jesus and grow your faith, be sure to subscribe to Great American Pure Flix Insider Email Newsletter.